 When was UA Little Rock’s last institutional accreditation visit?

 UA Little Rock Rock was recently reaffirmed for by the Higher Learning Commission (HLC) through 2029-2030 academic year.
 HLC is a regional accrediting organization recognized by the U.S. Department of Education.

 What is the Open Pathway?

 All higher education institutions accredited by the HLC must undergo a periodic comprehensive evaluation and must meet the HLC Criteria for Accreditation.
 However, each institution follows one of three pathways to reaccreditation as set out by the HLC.

-UA Little Rock will use the Open Pathway for its 2020 HLC Accreditation Review.
 The Open Pathway is a 10-year cycle that includes the submission of the Assurance Argument at a year-four review.
 The Open Pathway also requires the institution to conduct a Quality Initiative in years five through nine of the cycle.

 Public Comment Period – July 2019

 Complete Quality Initiative Report – Aug.
 31, 2019